-As it considered director nominees for the 2011 annual meeting, the board kept in mind that the most important issues it considers typically relate to the company's strategic direction; succession planning for senior executive positions; the company's financial performance; the challenges of running a large, complex enterprise, including the management of its risks; major acquisitions and divestitures; and significant capital investment and research and development (R&D) decisions.
-These issues arise in the context of the company's operations, which primarily involve the manufacture and sale of semiconductors all over the world into communications, computing, industrial and consumer electronics end markets.
+As it considered director nominees for the 2013 annual meeting, the board kept in mind that the most important issues it considers typically relate to the company's strategic direction; succession planning for senior executive positions; the company's financial performance; the challenges of running a large, complex enterprise, including the management of its risks; major acquisitions and divestitures; and significant research and development (R&D) and capital investment decisions.
+These issues arise in the context of the company's operations, which primarily involve the manufacture and sale of semiconductors all over the world into communications, computing, industrial, consumer electronics and automotive end markets.

 As described below, each of our director nominees has achieved an extremely high level of success in his or her career, whether at multi-billion dollar multinational corporate enterprises, major U.S. universities or large governmental organizations.
 In these positions, each has been directly involved in the challenges relating to setting the strategic direction and managing the financial performance, personnel and processes of large, complex organizations.
 Each has had exposure to effective leaders and has developed the ability to judge leadership qualities.
-Eight of them have experience in serving on the board of directors of at least one other major corporation, and one has served in high political office, all of which provides additional relevant experience on which each nominee can draw.
+Nine of them have experience in serving on the board of directors of at least one other major corporation, and one has served in high political office, all of which provides additional relevant experience on which each nominee can draw.

-In concluding that each nominee should serve as a director, the board relied on the specific experiences and attributes listed below and on the direct personal knowledge (except as to Mr. Sanchez, who will join the board March 15, 2011), born of previous service on the board that each of the nominees brings insight and collegiality to board deliberations.
+In concluding that each nominee should serve as a director, the board relied on the specific experiences and attributes listed below and on the direct personal knowledge (except as to Mr. Blinn, who joined the board on February 21, 2013) born of previous service on the board, that each of the nominees brings insight and collegiality to board deliberations.